rangle/webpack-workshop-part-two/slides/src/content/3-multi-environment.md

 ## `DefinePlugin`

 - The `DefinePlugin` allows you to create global constants which can be configured at compile time.
-This can be very useful for allowing different behaviour between builds for different environments

 ```js
 // webpack.config.js